FOBshippingpoint/oreno-userscripts/README.md

 My userscripts.

-## Scripts
+## Available Userscripts

-- youtube-no-shorts: Redirects to the original UI of the YouTube video.
+- [[YouTube No Shorts]]: Redirects to the original UI of the YouTube video. [(install)](https://raw.githubusercontent.com/FOBshippingpoint/oreno-userscripts/main/youtube-no-shorts/youtube_no_shorts.user.js)
-- youtube-screenshot: Take a screenshot of YouTube video.
+- [[YouTube Screenshot]]: Take a screenshot of YouTube video. [(install)](https://raw.githubusercontent.com/FOBshippingpoint/oreno-userscripts/main/youtube-screenshot/youtube_screenshot.user.js)

+See [Wiki](https://github.com/FOBshippingpoint/oreno-userscripts/wiki) for more information.

+## How to use?

+Add violentmonkey/greasemonkey/tampermonkey to your favorite browser, and click `install` link to add userscript.

 ## Userscript